Preventing Value Function Collapse in Ensemble {Q}-Learning by Maximizing Representation Diversity: Introduction

-To summarize, our contributions are following: \begin{enumerate} \item We show that high representation similarity between neural network based Q-functions leads to decline in performance in ensemble based Q-learning methods. \item To mitigate this, we propose five regularizers based on inequality measures from economics theory and consensus optimization that increase representation dissimilarity between Q-functions in ensemble based Q-learning methods. \item We show that applying the proposed regularizers to the MaxminDQN and EnsembleDQN methods can lead to significant improvement in performance over a variety of benchmarks.
+To summarize, our contributions are following: \begin{enumerate} \item We {\em empirically show} that high representation similarity between neural network based Q-functions leads to decline in performance in ensemble based Q-learning methods. \item To mitigate this, we propose five regularizers based on inequality measures from economics theory and consensus optimization that maximize representation diversity between Q-functions in ensemble based Q-learning methods. \item We show that applying the proposed regularizers to the MaxminDQN and EnsembleDQN methods can lead to significant improvement in performance over a variety of benchmarks.

 \end{enumerate}